redhat-developer/intellij-openshift-connector/README.md

 ### Share your Feedback !

-We added a new toolbar action on the view to share your feedback with our team.
+We introduced a new toolbar action within the plugin that enables you to share your feedback with our team.
+Please feel free to provide your valuable feedback for the plugin workflow.

 https://github.com/sbouchet/intellij-openshift-connector/assets/600414/fffd633a-5910-4b4a-a4e0-4387c1411e1f